 Boston Fern Root Nodules

 Highly valued as an indoor plant, Boston fern thrives in pots or hanging baskets.
-In warm climates where temperatures are consistently above 50 degrees F. (10 C.), the fern is easily grown outdoors.
+In warm climates where temperatures are consistently above 50 F. (10 C.), the fern is easily grown outdoors.

 If you ever repot or transplant a mature Boston fern, you may notice balls on roots of ferns.
 These balls, which develop where the fronds meet the underground rhizomes, are small, round growth nodules about the size of a grape.
 The nodules, also known as “bulbils,” usually appear near the end of the growing season, between late summer and autumn.